What is EMI and How is it Calculated?

 N = Total number of monthly instalments

 You do not need to calculate this manually.
-The calculator instantly shows your EMI, total interest payable, and total repayment amount.
+The calculator instantly shows EMI, total interest and total repayment amount.

 A home loan decision should not be based on one EMI figure alone.
-Even a small change in interest rate, tenure, or loan amount can change your monthly EMI and total repayment by a meaningful amount.
+Even a small change in interest rate, tenure or loan amount can change your repayment meaningfully.

 | Scenario | Loan Amount | Interest Rate | Tenure | Estimated EMI |